EdgarasSp/hangman/README.md

 # **1. Introduction**
 > ##### [Table of Content](#table-of-contents)

 This game is a simple, more ethnical version of the original hangman game.
-The purpose of this the game design is to all minors to experiencing a word guessing game without need to be exposed to hanging idea.
+The purpose of this game design is to be more sensible and inclusive for younger players.
+Let them experience the word guessing game without need to be shown the concept of hanging by drawing.

-Game host three levels of difficultly, all players have 8 lives/wrong guesses regardless of the level, medium and hard levels add new level of urgency by increasing the word letter count requiring more guesses and introducing a timer function.
-Timer function limits the time player has available to them to make the letter guessing decision before games timer runs out resulting in game over.
+Game host three levels of difficultly, all players have 8 lives/wrong guesses regardless of the level, medium and hard levels add an additional level of urgency by introducing a timer function and furthermore increasing the length of the words.
+The timer function limits the time player has available to them to make the guess before the games timer runs out, resulting in game over.

 In addition, game runs a built in score function to encourage player to to get the perfect score of 60,80 and 120 points based on the difficulty setting.

-To test your skills or try to beat the highes score, please use the following link: [HANGMAN](https://edgarassp.github.io/hangman/) game!
+To test your skills or to beat the highest score, please use the following link to play the [HANGMAN](https://edgarassp.github.io/hangman/) game!
-To review the code, please use the following link: [EdgarasSp GitHub](https://github.com/EdgarasSp/hangman) repository.
+To view the code, please use the following link: [EdgarasSp GitHub](https://github.com/EdgarasSp/hangman) repository.
 <br>

 # **2. Initial Development**